esinanturan/Malcore-Free-Courses/The Journey/Windows PE Structure.md

     - **Offset**: 0x30
     - **Size**: 2 bytes
     - **Description**:
-        - The major version of the subsystem that the image requires (such as, GUI, console).
+        - The major version of the subsystem that the image requires.

 ![MajorSubsystemVersion](../.github/winpe/img_13.png)